Snares and weapon transfers

 Applicants will attend at a local police station with –

-- Completed Application Form (Parts A and B) – the form is attached at the bottom of this page or can be obtained from a police station
+- Completed application form (Parts A and B), the form is attached at the bottom of this page or you can get it from a police station

 - Valid Snaring Certificate